-This Terms of Reference (ToR) is for the UNDP-GEF Mid-Term Review (MTR) of the full-sized project titled Reducing Releases of Polybromodiphenyl Ethers (PBDE) and Unintentional Persistent Organic Pollutants (UPOPs) Originating from Unsound Waste Management and Recycling Practices and the Manufacturing of Plastics in Indonesia (or PBDEs-UPOPs for short) (PIMS# 5073) implemented through the Ministry of Industry (MoI) to be undertaken in the beginning of 2019.
-The project started as of 16 March 2016 and is in the 3rd year of implementation.
-In line with the UNDP-GEF Guidance on MTR, this MTR process is initiated before the submission of the second Project Implementation Report (PIR).
+This is the Terms of Reference (ToR) for the UNDP-GEF Midterm Review (MTR) of the full-sized project titled Reducing Releases of Polybromodiphenyl Ethers (PBDE) and Unintentional Persistent Organic Pollutants (UPOPs) Originating from Unsound Waste Management and Recycling Practices and the Manufacturing of Plastics in Indonesia (or PBDEs-UPOPs for short) (PIMS# 5073) implemented through the Ministry of Industry (MoI), which is to be undertaken in 2019.
+The project started on the 16 March 2016 and is in its third year of implementation.
+In line with the UNDP-GEF Guidance on MTR, this MTR process was initiated before the submission of the second Project Implementation Report (PIR).
 This ToR sets out the expectations for this MTR.
-The MTR process must follow the guidance outlined in the document Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects (http://web.undp.org/evaluation/documents/guidance/GEF/mid-term/Guidance_Midterm%20Review%20_EN_2014.pdf).
+The MTR process must follow the guidance outlined in the document Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects (http://web.undp.org/evaluation/documents/guidance/GEF/midterm/Guidance_Midterm%20Review%20_EN_2014.pdf).